How to do a compliance check: information powers: excise information notice: considerations prior to issue

 For example, it might be impractical to ask a first party to approach a third party if you suspect that there will be collusion, or you will receive only some of the information you require.
 In these cases you should issue a notice to the third party.

-Where a third party’s taxation affairs are dealt with by Large Business Service, HMRC will have allocated to it a Customer Relationship Manager (CRM).
-You will find the CRM contact number under ‘Useful Contacts’ on the LBS Home page.
+Where a third party’s taxation affairs are dealt with by Large Business Service, HMRC will have allocated to it a Customer Compliance Manager (CCM).
+You will find the CCM contact number under ‘Useful Contacts’ on the LBS Home page.

-You must talk to the CRM, if there is one, before issuing the notice so they can consider any potential issues.
+You must talk to the CCM, if there is one, before issuing the notice so they can consider any potential issues.

 This does not apply to notices to banks for information about an individual customer, where the banks are covered by HMRC’s arrangements with the British Bankers Association (BBA), see CH232000.
-Banks may however ask you to liaise with the CRM, or may contact the CRM themselves, in connection with a notice that raises particular issues for them.
+Banks may however ask you to liaise with the CCM, or may contact the CCM themselves, in connection with a notice that raises particular issues for them.

 Using another power